 Each tooth will be polished thoroughly and the doctor will examine and probe each tooth looking for any problems.
 At this time, any problem teeth will be surgically extracted.
+If extractions are required, after the oral surgery a therapy laser is used to help with pain and healing.
 Before and after photos will be taken of his or her teeth.
-When the dental cleaning is complete, the Technician may apply Oravet Sealant to his or her teeth to help prevent future plaque and tartar buildup.

 Post Operative Care

 While the doctors are finishing the procedure, the kennel is prepared for recovery.
 Blankets and heating disks are placed inside a clean, private kennel for comfort.
 Following surgery, your pet will be monitored and kept comfortable throughout the recovery period.